taiki-e/cargo-llvm-cov/README.md

 ### From prebuilt binaries

 You can download prebuilt binaries from the [Release page](https://github.com/taiki-e/cargo-llvm-cov/releases).
-Prebuilt binaries are available for macOS, Linux (gnu and musl), and Windows.
+Prebuilt binaries are available for macOS, Linux (gnu and musl), and Windows (static executable).

 <!-- omit in toc -->
 ### Via Homebrew